jeremyckahn/chitchatter/README.md

 ## Features

 - Multiple peers per room (limited only by the number of peer connections your browser supports).
-- Public and private rooms
+- Public and private rooms.
-- Video and audio chatting
+- Video and audio chatting.
-- Screen sharing
+- Screen sharing.
-- File sharing
+- File sharing:
-  - Powered by [WebTorrent](https://webtorrent.io/) and [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js) to support unlimited file size transfers
+  - Powered by [WebTorrent](https://webtorrent.io/) and [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js) to support unlimited file size transfers.
+  - Files are encrypted prior to sending and decrypted by the receiver (the key is the roon name).
 - Markdown support via [`react-markdown`](https://github.com/remarkjs/react-markdown).
   - Includes support for syntax highlighting of code.
-- Conversation backfilling from peers when a new participant joins
+- Conversation backfilling from peers when a new participant joins.
-- Multiline message support (hold Shift and press Enter).
+- Multiline message support (hold `shift` and press `enter`).
-- Dark and light themes
+- Dark and light themes.

 ## Anti-features

 - Messages are never persisted to disk.
 When you leave a peer room, messages are cleared from memory and cannot be retrieved.
 - Chitchatter is an entirely client-side communication app.
 It uses public WebTorrent servers to establish peer connections and STUN/TURN relay servers when direct peer-to-peer connections cannot be established, but there is no Chitchatter API server.
-- No analytics, tracking, or telemetry.
+- No analytics, tracking, or telemetry of any kind.
 - This is a community-driven and unfunded project that makes no money.
-The users come first and there are no corporate or financial interests.
+The users come first and there are no corporate influence or financial interest involved.

 ## Why another chat app?

-There is no shortage of user-friendly chat apps available, but most of them rely on a central service to facilitate communication.
+There is no shortage of user-friendly chat apps available, but they rely on a central service to facilitate communication.
 It is difficult to trust these central services, as commercial interests and [government pressure](https://www.npr.org/2022/08/12/1117092169/nebraska-cops-used-facebook-messages-to-investigate-an-alleged-illegal-abortion) can compel service operators to work against the best interest of the users.
 Even when when user data is handled in good faith by service operators, the possibility remains that [encrypted data held at rest may be decrypted](https://www.cbsnews.com/news/fbi-may-have-found-way-to-unlock-san-bernardino-shooters-iphone/) against the user's will.

-Chitchatter designs around these risks with [web meshes](https://dev.to/jeremyckahn/taking-the-power-back-with-web-meshes-omg).
+Chitchatter designs around these risks with a [web meshe architecture](https://dev.to/jeremyckahn/taking-the-power-back-with-web-meshes-omg).
 There is no central service operator that stores or potentially mishandles communication data.
-Some services are required to establish an initial connection between peers, but the app uses direct peer-to-peer communication as much as possible.
-Any services that are used by the app have no association with the Chitchatter project and are publicly available for all to use.
+Some services are required to establish an initial connection between peers, but otherwise the app uses direct peer-to-peer communication for everything.
+Any services that are used by Chitchatter have no association with the project and are publicly available for all to use.

 ## Use cases

 Chitchatter offers a private and secure solution for:

 - Organizing groups of people, such as unions or political movements
+- Conveniently moving text or data from one device to another
 - Video chatting with friends and family across operating systems (such as Android and iOS)
-- Sharing files without an intermediary service
 - IT troublshooting via screen sharing
 - Livestreaming
-- Sharing sensitive information like passwords
+- Sharing sensitive information such as passwords
 - Much more!

 ### Veracity